 EASE YOUR MUSCLES WITH OUR HELP

 Physiotherapy is available at The Health First Group.
-We have four locations, two of which are in Mississauga, one in Etobicoke, and one in Milton.
+We have three locations: Mississauga Physiotherapy Clinic, Mississauga Heartland Physiotherapy Clinic, Milton Physiotherapy Clinic, and Etobicoke Physiotherapy Clinic.
 Each of our locations has experienced and registered physiotherapists who have studied the science of movement allowing them to locate the root of a muscle’s pain.
 Often, Physiotherapy sessions are covered by your insurance provider if you happen to have a benefit plan.
 We also offer direct billing to ease your stress.
 Let us ease your stressed and tense muscles.